apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **jms.forceAsyncSend** Configures whether all Messages sent from a MessageProducer are sent asynchronously or only those Message that qualify such as Messages inside a transaction or non-persistent messages.
 + **jms.alwaysSyncSend** Override all asynchronous send conditions and always sends every Message from a MessageProducer synchronously.
 + **jms.sendAcksAsync** Causes all Message acknowledgments to be sent asynchronously.
++ **jms.localMessageExpiry** Controls whether MessageConsumer instances will locally filter expired Messages or deliver them.
+By default this value is set to true and expired messages will be filtered.
 + **jms.localMessagePriority** If enabled prefetched messages are reordered locally based on their given Message priority value.
+Default is false.
 + **jms.validatePropertyNames** If message property names should be validated as valid Java identifiers.
 Default is true.
 + **jms.queuePrefix** Optional prefix value added to the name of any Queue created from a JMS Session.
 + **jms.topicPrefix** Optional prefix value added to the name of any Topic created from a JMS Session.